earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api02-get-started-r.md

 ## Work with Web Data

-The `birth_rates` data that we just accessed were imported into R as a `data.frame`, which we are used to working with.
-We can analyze and visualize the data using `ggplot()` just like we did with the precipitation data earlier.
+The `birth_rates` data that you just accessed were imported into R as a `data.frame`, which you are used to working with.
+You can analyze and visualize the data using `ggplot()` just like you did with the precipitation data earlier.
 For example:

 Here's the top 6 rows (or `head()`) of the `data.frame`: